MWA Active Crossed-Dipole Antenna (used in the Murchison Widefield Array)

 Transmission Line, Power and Protection Considerations

 The dual low noise amplifier assembly in each crossed-dipole antenna is powered through individual bias-tees located at or near the receiver equipment.
-An MWA Power Controller, MWAPC, specifically designed for use with the MWA antenna that we sell, is under development.
-The MWAPC is a power coupler for one crossed-dipole assembly and is used in single installations (not tiles).
-When available, the MWAPC will be listed on the MWA ordering page.
-The MWAPC will be available with or without a quadrature coupler for discrimination of polarization (see Applications for Circular Polarization below).
+The MWAPC power coupler is used with one crossed-dipole assembly for single antenna installations (not tiles).
+The MWAPC can be equipped with or without a quadrature coupler for discrimination of polarization (see Applications for Circular Polarization below).

 A crossed-dipole antenna, such as the MWA antenna, can be setup to discriminate right-hand circular or left-hand circular polarization by combining the output of each dipole in a 90° hybrid coupler as shown below.
 For additional information, see Introduction to Radio Wave Polarization and Antenna Application for the Quadrature Coupler.